Before we begin the manufacturing stage, here are some technical basics.

 We offer several different sizes to store 1, 2 or 3 watches.

-Free tutorial and pattern here:
+Tutorial and free pattern here:

 How to nourish and shine/revive a watch strap?

-- Do not overdo the cleaning
+- Do not overdo cleaning

 How do I repair the damaged edges of my bracelet?